swift-on-server/articles/Sources/Articles/Documentation.docc/2025/gha-faster-ci/gha-faster-ci.md

 RUN [ -d ./Resources ] && { chmod -R a-w ./Resources; } || true
 ```

 You're no longer building your app in the Dockerfile.
-You simply copy the whole repository to the Dockerfile like before, but you expect the repository to already contain the build artifacts and the built executable.
+You simply copy the whole repository to the Dockerfile like before, but you expect the repository to already contain the build artifacts, including the executable.

 Let's not let down your Dockerfile!
 You need to modify the CI deployment file to not only properly build the project, but also to use caching like you've learned before.
 You'll also need to add 2 extra things to the CI file.
 If you've changed your main executable's name from the default `App` to something else, make sure you substitute `App` with that name in the deployment file below as well: